 The BS and SS have two active AKs during an AK transition period; the two active keys have overlapping lifetimes.

-Once the AK is derived PKMv2 SA-TEK handshake begins, the BS and SS shall use the new AK matching the new PMK context for the handshake messages.
+Once the AK is derived the BS and SS shall use the new AK matching the new PMK context for encrypting following PKM messages.
 Other messages shall continue to use the old AK until the handshake completes successfully.
 Upon successful completion of the handshake, all messages shall use the new AK.

 Successful completion of the TEK derivation after authentication or reauthentication causes the activation of every AK associated with the new PMK.
 The BS and SS shall maintain the AK context as long as they retain the AK.